 As Managing Director for Acorn Growth Companies, Gary brings 38 years of aviation, defense, advanced technology, and leadership experience.
 He supports cross-functionally in the activities of the firm and specializes in developing portfolio growth, business development strategies and optimizing synergistic effects of the portfolio.
 He also supports organic growth acquisition and is an active leader with Acorn’s government affairs activities.

-In 2008, Gary joined one of Acorn’s portfolio companies – Commuter Air Technology (CAT).
-In his different roles at CAT including Program Manager, VP of Business Development, Senior Vice President, and General Manager of a repair station, Gary was instrumental in the company’s monumental growth.
+In 2008, Gary joined one of Acorn’s portfolio companies – Commuter Air Technology (CAT) located at Wiley Post Airport, OK.
+In his various roles at CAT including Program Manager, VP of Business Development, Senior Vice President, and General Manager of a Part 145 repair station and FBO, Gary was instrumental in the company’s monumental growth.